opendocsg/slw-judgments-backfill/2013_SGHCR_20/report.md

 **_Does the Plaintiff’s claim in the present proceedings fall outside the terms of the arbitration agreement?_**

 25     In relation to the first issue, I start with the Court of Appeal decision in _Wong Fook Heng v.
-Amixco Asia Pte Ltd_ [1992] 1 SLR(R) 654 which stands for the principle that a bill of exchange is a separate contract from the contract pursuant to which the said bill of exchange was furnished.
+Amixco Asia Pte Ltd_ <span class="citation">[1992] 1 SLR(R) 654</span> which stands for the principle that a bill of exchange is a separate contract from the contract pursuant to which the said bill of exchange was furnished.

 26     In _Wong_ , the appellant granted the respondent an option to purchase certain properties.
 The option was to expire on 5 June 1981.
 On 30 May 1981, the respondent gave the appellant a cheque dated 30 May 1981 as payment of the option fee.
 However, on 1 June 1981, the appellant’s bank informed him that the respondent had stopped payment on the cheque and written confirmation of the respondent’s countermand of the cheque was received by the appellant on 2 June 2013.